MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/httprequestplugin.md

 **Authentication**

-The http-request and http-request-post plugins support the following authentication
+The http_request and http_request_post plugins support the following authentication
 scenarios:
 1. The query can specify authentication parameters as part of the *Uri* argument, if that is the way the web service accepts authentication.